rvanmelle/QuickSettings/README.md

 If you want some advanced, highly customizable, with validation, etc. you should use one of the many incredible open-source form options such as Eureka.

+This project *will not* generate a proper settings bundle that can be used for your proper app settings.

 ## Installation

 Install via carthage by adding to your Cartfile: